ian0/ReinforcementLearning/Markov Process.md

 - i.e. The state is a sufficient statistic of the future

 A Markov process is a sequence of states with the [[Markov Property]]

+you can turn alost anything into a Markovian Process by making sure the the current state in the model contains everything you need to remember from the past.

 Each row of the matric in the State Transition Matrix completly characterises the transitions from one possible starting place in this Markov Process.
 This single matrix gives the complete structure to this Markov Problem.